omerwax/asteroids/README.md

 ## Classes structure
 - Game  - The Main class, responsible for managing the game, and running the main game loop;
 - Renderer - A wraper class for the using SDL2 in a simpler way, renderer takes a vector of Drawable Objects and render them to the screen
+- GameEntity - A class game objects, defined by position, speed and collision.
+- RectsEntity - Renderable entity that inherits from GameEntity and defined by a collection of rectangles
+- TextureEntity - Renderable entity that inherits from GameEntity and defined by a by a texture that is loaded from an image
+- AnimatedEntity - Renderable animated entity that inherits from GameEntity and defined by a sprite-sheet
-- DrawableEntity - A class of renderables objects, with shape and text.
-The shpes are defined by a collection of rectangles.
+- TextEntity - A renderable entity that is defined by a collection of renderable text objects
-- MovingEntity - Inherites from the DrawableEntity class, adds movment capabilities
-- Spacship - Inherits from the MovingEntity class, add movement control and shooting
+- Spacship - Inherits from the Texture Entity class, add movement control and shooting
-- Missile - Inherits from the MovingEntity class
+- Missile - Inherits from the RectsEntity class
-- Asteroid - Inherited from the MovingEntity class
+- Asteroid - Inherited from the AnimatedEntity class
+- GameEvent - Defines the game events

 ## Game Behavior
 - The game starts at the start screen, prompting the player to enter his name and start playing the game